 B.A.
 Sociology and Communication Studies (University of California, Los Angeles).
 Kyla’s research interests include the sociology of culture, economic sociology, creativity, and innovation.
 While at UCLA, she examined the increasing “corporatization” of Broadway musical theater and its impact on levels of innovation, creative success, and creative diversity in the industry.

-Sixth Year & Over
+Seventh Year & Over

 Elizabeth S Derickson,

 BA Psychology and Public Policy (Swarthmore College).
 Her research interests include urban and suburban sociology, inequality, social policy, socio-spatial relations, and culture.
 Her work includes studies of neighborhood gentrification in New York City, suburban affordable housing development, the social organization of urban small business, and the culture of play in city parks.